currents-dev/cypress-debugger/README.md

 - `options` - [`PluginOptions`](./packages/plugin/src/types.ts):
   - `meta: Record<string, unknown>`: an optional field that is added to the `TestExecutionResult` as `pluginMeta`
   - `callback: (path: string, data: TestExecutionResult`: a callback function that will be called after each test
+  - `targetDirectory: string`: the path to the reports directory.
+Default is `dump`

 Example: